smr547/BoatLayout/README.md

-BoatGraph records the layout of a boat as a graph of Spaces and Access ports.
+BoatLayout records the layout of a boat as a graph of Spaces and Access ports.
+It provides a succinct relational model for the various spaces combined with textual description which gives meaning to space names and access paths within any vessel.

+Future work will include an API to allow integration with boat inventory and maintenance systems.
+The addition of 3D properties to the Spaces will allow integration with 3D visualisation tools.

 ## Data model